DeskproApps/jira/SETUP.md

 [![](/docs/assets/setup/jira-setup-06.png)](/docs/assets/setup/jira-setup-06.png)

-Ok, now head back to Deskpro and navigate to the "Settings" tab of the JIRA app.
+Ok, now head back to Deskpro and navigate to the "Settings" tab of the Jira app.

 [![](/docs/assets/setup/jira-setup-07.png)](/docs/assets/setup/jira-setup-07.png)

 From this screen, enter the following details:

-- **Domain Prefix** - this is your company name found in your JIRA URL, e.g. this will be `mycompany` if your JIRA URL is `https://mycompany.atlassian.net`
+- **Domain Prefix** - this is your company name found in your Jira URL, e.g. this will be `mycompany` if your Jira URL is `https://mycompany.atlassian.net`
 - **API Key** - this is the key you created in the previous steps
-- **Email/Username** - Your JIRA user's email address or username
+- **Email/Username** - Your Jira user's email address or username

 ## Permissions

-When you first view the JIRA app alongside a ticket, it's best to check that you have configured the correct permissions in JIRA itself.
+When you first view the Jira app alongside a ticket, it's best to check that you have configured the correct permissions in Jira itself.
 To help you do this, we provide a utility that shows which permissions are necessary for the app to operate correctly.
 Open the app alongside a ticket in Deskpro, and go to the home screen by clicking the "house" icon at the top of the app.

 Next, click the context menu (it has three vertical dots) at the top right of the home screen, then click "View Permissions".